albfan/RedmineJavaCLI/README.md

 # RedmineJavaCLI [![Build Status](https://travis-ci.org/a11n/RedmineJavaCLI.svg)](https://travis-ci.org/a11n/RedmineJavaCLI) [![Coverage Status](https://coveralls.io/repos/a11n/RedmineJavaCLI/badge.svg)](https://coveralls.io/r/a11n/RedmineJavaCLI)

+## Deprecated
+**This project is deprecated.
+There will be no new development on this project.
+See [RedmineCLI](https://github.com/a11n/RedmineCLI) if you are looking for smart, console-based Redmine client.**

 You already have a **powerful, console-based** workflow in place?
 *git, svn, gradle, mvn* - you are mastering them all.
 And you are fast!
 But Redmine breaks your workflow?